TIME CRITICAL - EGM 3 MARCH 2026

 What You Are Voting On: The Proposal

-By voting YES on this resolution, shareholders are directing the Board to accept the SME Bank Project proposal - not just the lead consortium, but the entire package of aligned investors.
+By voting YES on this resolution, shareholders are directing the Board to accept the SME Project proposal - not just the lead consortium, but the entire package of aligned investors.
 This vote protects shareholders from:

 • Board attempts to selectively accept or reject components of the proposal